carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 constituents.
 As such, composite design is an active field, but the pursuit of new materials through experimentation is expensive.
-Today, computational tools for materials design are integral to reducing the cost and increasing the pace of innovation in the energy, electronics, aviation sectors, and beyond.
+Today, computational tools for materials design are integral to reducing the cost and increasing the pace of innovation in sectors like energy, electronics, aviation and beyond.

 Several Python packages already exist for specific areas in composites modeling, such as